-My name is Hendrik Schawe and I am working as a Postdoc at the LPTM, Université de Cergy-Pontoise.
+My name is Hendrik Schawe and I am working as a postdoc at the LPTM, CY Cergy Paris Université.

 I am fascinated by simple models exhibiting an unexpected depth.
 For example the easily defined traveling salesperson problem turning out to be very hard to solve, the complex behavior of simple models, be it networks or self-avoiding random walks, phase transitions arising from simple interaction rules like the Ising model or the length of the longest increasing subsequence, whose fluctuations show surprising connections to random matrix theory and KPZ growth processes.